-In addition to negotiating favorable financial terms, our firm reviews with landowners the burdens placed on leased property.
+In addition to negotiating favorable financial terms, our firm reviews the burdens placed on leased property.
 We ensure that landowners know the potential limitations on surface use and potential environmental impacts, before signing a lease.

-Our firm has successfully negotiated and concluded oil and gas leases for landowners in multiple counties.
-Our firm has represented landowners in litigation concerning oil and gas leases to enforce landowner rights under the leases.
-Our firm has litigated easement issues against oil and gas companies on behalf of landowners, including litigation over the Rockies Express Gas Transmission pipeline and the Marathon Ashland Petroleum refined products pipeline.
+Our firm has successfully negotiated and concluded oil and gas leases for landowners in multiple counties throughout Ohio.
+Our firm has represented property owners in litigation to enforce landowner rights under the leases.
+Our firm has successfully litigated easement issues against oil and gas companies on behalf of landowners, including litigation over the Rockies Express Gas Transmission pipeline and the Marathon Ashland Petroleum refined products pipeline.

-If you have questions regarding an existing oil and gas lease that encumbers your property or if you are approached by an oil and gas company, a landman, or other third party inquiring about your willingness to enter into an oil and gas lease, we invite you to contact our office.
+If you have questions regarding an existing oil and gas lease that encumbers your property, or if you are approached by an oil and gas company, a landman, or other third party inquiring about your willingness to enter into an oil and gas lease, we invite you to contact our office.
 Whether you are located in Central Ohio, Southeastern Ohio, Fairfield County, Hocking County, Licking County, Pickaway County, Franklin County, Lancaster, Baltimore, Circleville, Buckeye Lake, Newark, Logan, Canal Winchester, the Greater Columbus area or other locations nearby; we have you covered.
 Check out the nearest location to you by clicking Our Locations Page